snouhaud/AzureRunMe/README.md

-AzureRunMe.cspkg - The package file, ready to upload and use ServiceConfiguration.cscfg - The configuration file - you'll need to edit this with your various credentials AzureRunMeRDP.pfx - A sample certificate that you can use for RDP **
+AzureRunMe.cspkg - The package file, ready to upload and use ServiceConfiguration.cscfg - The configuration file - you'll need to edit this with your various credentials AzureRunMe RDP.pfx - A sample certificate that you can use for RDP **

 Upload the certificate (password is tiger123!)